 To navigate to saved content such as Looks and dashboards, follow these steps:

 - On the navigation bar click Browse.
-On the left side of the page, Looker lists the top-level spaces that you can access, which may include:
+On the left side of the page, Looker lists the top-level spaces and perspectives that you can access, which may include:

-- Top Content: Contains a list of the most viewed content, which can help you get acquainted with the most useful items
+- Top Content perspective: Shows a list of the most visited content, which can help you get acquainted with the most useful items

-- Favorites: Contains a list of Looks or dashboards that you’ve marked as a favorite
+- Favorites perspective: Shows a list of Looks or dashboards that you've marked as a favorite

 - Your Personal Space: Contains Looks and user-created dashboards, typically ones that you are developing or are mainly of interest to you

-- Shared: Contains Looks and user-created dashboards, typically used company-wide or within departments
+- Shared space: Contains Looks and user-created dashboards, typically used company-wide or within departments

-- LookML Dashboards: Contains only developer-created dashboards, typically used company-wide or within departments
+- LookML Dashboards space: Contains only developer-created dashboards, typically used company-wide or within departments

 - Click the top-level Space that you want to browse.
 People typically start by browsing the contents of the "Shared" Space.

 - After making a choice in the left-hand pane, you'll see its Spaces listed on the right side of the screen.
 To see the contents in one of these Spaces, click its name.

 Please note that you will only see Spaces that you are allowed to view.